DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-26-showing-financial-support-from-the-government.md

 We show the scholarship and bursary amounts if a scholarship is available.
 For example, ‘Scholarships of £26,000 and bursaries of £24,000 are available’.

-If no financial support is available for the academic year, we show ‘None available.’
+If no financial support is available for the academic year, we show ‘None available’.

-If the financial support information is unavailable, we show ‘Information not yet available.’
+If the financial support information is unavailable, we show ‘Information not yet available’.